Little Cressingham: Clermont estate

 The last owner of Clermont Hall was Sir Richard Prince-Smith who acquired the estate in 1966 and sold it in 1997.
 The estate, which originally extended to 2734 acre, was broken up from 1977 onwards.
 Much of it is now owned by the UK Ministry of Defence.

 Clermont House was built in 1971/2 in the walled garden of Clermont Hall as a replacement for Clermont Hall and as an agent's house.
-John Davies, Prince-Smith's resident land agent from 1971—1997, bought Clermont House in 1977.
+John Davies, Prince-Smith's resident land agent from 1971 to 1997, bought Clermont House in 1977.
 Davies added to the house in later years and in 1983 developed an arboretum extending 13 acre which is open to public visitors.
 In 1972 Clermont Hall was found to be riddled with dry rot but attempts to demolish were thwarted by the imposition of a preservation order.
 The hall was sold in 1973 to Philip Jones, an artist, who demolished the servants quarters and restored the main house in 19 acre of land with cottages.